iam-py-test/blocklist_stats/README.md

 - Dutch Filter List (JohnyP36)
 - PersianBlocker
 - Eesti saitidele kohandatud filter
+- BlockList Project lists
+  - The Block List Project - Abuse List
+  - The Block List Project - Adobe List
+  - The Block List Project - Ads List
+  - The Block List Project - Basic Starter List
+  - The Block List Project - Crypto List
+  - The Block List Project - Drugs List
+  - The Block List Project - Everything List
+  - The Block List Project - Facebook List
+  - The Block List Project - Fortnite List<sup><a href="#note2">[2]</a></sup>
+  - The Block List Project - Fraud List
+  - The Block List Project - Gambling List
+  - The Block List Project - Malware List
+  - The Block List Project - Phishing List
+  - The Block List Project - Piracy List
+  - The Block List Project - Porn List
+  - The Block List Project - Ransomware List
+  - The Block List Project - Redirect List
+  - The Block List Project - Scam List
+  - The Block List Project - Smart TV List
+  - The Block List Project - TikTok List
+  - The Block List Project - Torrent List
+  - The Block List Project - Tracking List
+  - The Block List Project - Twitter List<sup><a href="#note3">[3]</a></sup>
+  - The Block List Project - Vaping List
+  - The Block List Project - Whatsapp List<sup><a href="#note4">[4]</a></sup>
+  - The Block List Project - Youtube List<sup><a href="#note4">[4]</a></sup>

 Code is under CC0.
 Filterlists are under their own licenses.

+<sub id='note1'>This filterlist is known to be malicious, or otherwise harmful.
+It is tracked here to allow policymakers to be informed as to it's status.
+It is recommended you do not use this filterlist.</sub><br>

+<sub id='note2'>This filterlist lacks a name.
+Therefore, a temporary name has been created, based on the contents and intend of the list, and the naming conventions of the maintainer.</sub>

+<sub id='note3'>This filterlist has a name, but the name is unclear, incorrect, incomplete, or likely an error.
+Another name has been created for the purposes of this project, based on the naming conventions of the maintainer and the purpose of the list.</sub>

+<sub id='note4'>This filterlist's name has grammatical or spelling mistakes, or other errors, but has been rendered with errors intact</sub>